Exception handling (programming): Syntax

 Many computer languages have built-in syntactic support for exceptions and exception handling.
-This includes ActionScript, Ada, BlitzMax, C++, C#, Clojure, COBOL, D, ECMAScript, Eiffel, Java, ML, Object Pascal (e.g. Delphi, Free Pascal, and the like), PowerBuilder, Objective-C, OCaml, Perl, PHP (as of version 5), PL/I, PL/SQL, Prolog, Python, REALbasic, Ruby, Scala, Smalltalk, Tcl, Visual Prolog and most .NET languages.
+This includes Ada, BlitzMax, C++, C#, Clojure, COBOL, D, ECMAScript (e.g., ActionScript, JavaScript), Eiffel, Java, ML, Object Pascal (e.g., Delphi, Free Pascal), PowerBuilder, Objective-C, OCaml, Perl, PHP (as of version 5), PL/I, PL/SQL, Prolog, Python, REALbasic, Ruby, Scala, Smalltalk, Tcl, Visual Prolog, and most .NET languages.

-Excluding minor syntactic differences, there are only a couple of exception handling styles in use.
-In the most popular style, an exception is initiated by a special statement (throw or raise) with an exception object (e.g. with Java or Object Pascal) or a value of a special extendable enumerated type (e.g. with Ada or SML).
+Excluding minor syntactic differences, only a few exception handling styles are in use.
+In the most popular style, an exception is initiated by a special statement (throw or raise) with an exception object (e.g., with Java or Object Pascal) or a value of a special extendable enumerated type (e.g., with Ada or SML).
 The scope for exception handlers starts with a marker clause (try or the language's block starter such as begin) and ends in the start of the first handler clause (catch, except, rescue).
 Several handler clauses can follow, and each can specify which exception types it handles and what name it uses for the exception object.
 As a minor variation, some languages use a single handler clause, which deals with the class of the exception internally.

 Also common is a related clause (finally or ensure) that is executed whether an exception occurred or not, typically to release resources acquired within the body of the exception-handling block.
-Notably, C++ does not provide this construct, recommending instead the Resource Acquisition Is Initialization (RAII) technique which frees resources using destructors.
+Notably, C++ does not provide this construct, recommending instead the resource acquisition is initialization (RAII) technique which frees resources using destructors.
 According to a 2008 paper by Westley Weimer and George Necula, the syntax of the try...finally blocks in Java is a contributing factor to software defects.
 When a method needs to handle the acquisition and release of 3–5 resources, programmers are apparently unwilling to nest enough blocks due to readability concerns, even when this would be a correct solution.
 It is possible to use a single try...finally block even when dealing with multiple resources, but that requires a correct use of sentinel values, which is another common source of bugs for this type of problem.

 Python and Ruby also permit a clause (else) that is used in case no exception occurred before the end of the handler's scope was reached.

 In its whole, exception handling code might look like this (in Java-style exception-handling syntax):